 Challenge #3: Lack of Control Over Customer Facing Experiences

-The higher the AOV, the higher the expectations around delivery quality.
+The higher the Average Order Value (AOV), the higher the expectations around delivery quality.
 In general, large-items generate higher ticket prices.
 Purchasers of these items are in turn some of the best customers.
 Retailers need to tie the carrier network to these higher service-level expectations.

-Take control of the shopper-facing experience for all carriers (LTL, White-Glove, Threshold etc.) Provide customers with a self-service tool capable of identifying and translating the nuances involved in the transit messages related to these shipments (i.e. scheduling delivery appointments).
+Take control of the consumer-facing experience for all levels of service.
+Provide customers with a self-service tool capable of identifying and translating the nuances involved in transit messages related to these shipments (i.e. scheduling delivery appointments).

-Additionally, ensure the carriers chosen (especially white-glove carriers that will enter a shoppers home) represent the brand you are trying to create.
+Additionally, ensure the carriers chosen (especially white-glove carriers that will enter a shopper’s home) represent the brand you are trying to create.
 Doing this well requires decisioning on qualitative factors outside of cost.
 Decisions should be made using historical carrier performance data as well as customer feedback.